 Similar in appearance and size to its counterpart on the East Bluff (The East Rampart area), the West Rampart area is the obvious cliff band along the top of the West Bluff.
 The area contains the longest climbs on the West Bluff (Lost Face), and is much less crowded than other spots in spite of the quality routes found here.
 Formations included in the area are Prospect Point, Big Toe, Great Chimney, Lost Face, Reclining Tower, Dead Tree Wall, and Cave Rocks.

-Browse More Classics in West Bluff - West Rampart
+Browse More Rock Climbing Classics in West Bluff - West Rampart

-Mountain Project's determination of some of the classic, most popular, highest rated routes for West Bluff - West Rampart:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for West Bluff - West Rampart:

 Featured Route For West Bluff - West Rampart